kubeflow/website/content/docs/aws/storage.md

 weight = 95
 +++

-This guide describes how to use Amazon EKS and Amazon FSx for Lustre with Kubeflow.
+This guide describes how to use Amazon EFS and Amazon FSx for Lustre with Kubeflow.

 ## Amazon EFS